StrangeBeeCorp/docs/docs/thehive/installation/migration.md

 - `-o, --output <file>`: Specifies the path to the configuration file for TheHive 5.
 - `-d, --drop-database`: Drops TheHive 5 database before migration.
 - `-r, --resume`: Resumes migration or migrates on an existing database.
-- `-m, --main-organisation <organisation>`: Specifies the main organisation for migration.
+- `-m, --main-organisation <organisation>`: Specifies the main organization for migration.
 - `-u, --es-uri http://ip1:port,ip2:port`: Specifies the Elasticsearch URIs for TheHive 3.
 - `-x, --es-index <index>`: Specifies the Elasticsearch index name for TheHive 3.
 - `-x, --es-index-version <index>`: Specifies the version number for the Elasticsearch index name (default: autodetect).